GerritCodeReview/plugins_analytics/README.md

 - --since -b Starting timestamp to consider
 - --until -e Ending timestamp (excluded) to consider
+- --aggregate -granularity -g one of email, email_year, email_month, email_day, email_hour defaulting to aggregation for email

 NOTE: Timestamp format is consistent with Gerrit's query syntax, see /Documentation/user-search.html for details.